Importing Pandas Dataframe to Database in Python

 If you take a look at the database table, the data is there.
 Now try updating the data in the database using this code with a new pandas dataframe that is an updated pull from your API.

 Between this article and the last article on extracting data from an API, we’ve basically built a data pipeline.
 All that’s needed is to add a scheduler to automatically pull new data from the API and refresh your database table.
-If you’re able to build a data pipeline, you’ve managed to create the first steps in your one and only data science project you need.
+If you’re able to build a data pipeline, you’ve managed to create the first steps in your one and only data analytics project you need.

 This solution is scalable in the sense that it can handle millions and billions of rows.
 And the code is written with good software development fundamentals.